joseph8th/pybrat/README.md

 Known Bugs
 ----------

-    * Uses deprecated os.system call to create the subshell.
+    * Uses deprecated os.system call to create the subshell for pythonbrew.
     * Doesn't really communicate with pythonbrew in subprocess calls.

 Changelog